lpcp-contest/lpcp-contest-2022/README.md

 **Checkers will be provided to participants** via a Python client, so to ease the identification of bugs thanks to textual representations of testcases and solutions.
 The Python client can be downloaded from this repository, and it must be modified to specify the URL of the backend server (to be given during the contest).

-Each team consists of up to three participants.
+Each team consists of three participants.
-Submitted solutions will be tested on additional instances, and are expected to terminate in 10 minutes on an Intel(R) Core(TM) i7-7600U CPU @ 2.80GHz.
+Submitted solutions will be tested on additional instances, and are expected to terminate in 10 minutes on an 11th Gen Intel(R) Core(TM) i5-11400 @ 2.60GHz.
 Memory usage will be limited to 6 GiB.
 Limits on the input (eg. range of variables) will be given for each problem.